aa-crypto-ai/ai-agent-chatbot/README.md

 # Introduction

-This is a local AI Agent chatbot with search engine function and model selection using ollama
+This is a local AI Agent chatbot with search engine function and model selection, using OpenRouter API in this development branch.

-It currently supports mistral 7B only due to my local computing power.
+It currently supports mistral 24B, OpenAI, Llama, Gemini and Claude models.

-Note that since 7B model is not good enough for a production level LLM model, you may expect some weird conversations from time to time but at least it's working.
+Note: for some weaker model, it may fail to generate a json response for parsing and lead to "Error" in the web page

 ![Chatbot Demo](demo.png)